Choose language

 • Local jobs and investment - we are committed to using local labour wherever we can throughout the construction and ongoing operational life of the project.

-• Potential biodiversity enhancements including reinforcement of existing hedgerows and the planting of new hedgerows, planting of native grasses and species within the solar farm itself, and wildflower meadows will be planted throughout the solar farm where appropriate.
+• Biodiversity enhancements including reinforcement of existing hedgerows and the planting of new hedgerows, planting of native grasses and species within the solar farm itself, and wildflower meadows will be planted throughout the solar farm where appropriate.

 • Continued agricultural use within the site through grazing of sheep between the rows of solar panels, thereby using the land for both energy generation and agriculture during the operational phase of the solar farm.
 The land will be returned to its previous use after the life of the project, and often soils benefit from a sustained period without intensive agricultural use.